SynapseProject/synapse.docs/docs/plans/parms/index.md

 ```

 ### Dynamic
-Name/Path pairs which are provided dynamically at runtime, such as through CLI or URL parameters.
-Paths are declared in XPath for XML serialization and colon-separated lists (root:node0:node1:...) for YAML/JSON.
-If the destination path exists in the child data, the value updated.
-If the destination path does not exist, it will be created and seeded.
+Dynamic suppors values which are provided dynamically at runtime, such as through CLI or URL parameters, which can then be mapped to Parameters->Values via Source/Target pairs.
+Sources are declared in XPath for XML serialization and colon-separated lists (root:node0:node1:...) for YAML/JSON.
+If the target path exists in the child data, the value updated.
+If the target path does not exist, it will be created and seeded.
 Of particular interest, YAML/JSON structures arriving as strings may optionally be Parsed and integrated into the Parameters Values structure iteslf.

 ```yaml
 Dynamic: